How to Become a Surgical Technologist: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 - You’re considering medical school in the future

-And let’s not forget one of the side bonuses of working in a hospital—getting to wear scrubs, arguably the most comfortable work uniform in existence.
+And don’t forget one of the greatest side bonuses of working in a hospital—getting to wear scrubs all day!
+Arguably the most comfortable work uniform in existence!

 Surgical Technologist Education